TheGreatfpmK/CAV23-POMDP-benchmark/README.md

 ### Requirements
 - Python3.8 or higher
-- pdflatex (`sudo apt-get install texlive`) - we use this to generate the PDFs for the convinience, if you want to use different way we also provide the .tex source files so you can convert the tables/graphs yourself
+- pdflatex (`sudo apt-get install texlive-full`) - we use this to generate the PDFs for the convinience, if you want to use different way we also provide the .tex source files so you can convert the tables/graphs yourself

 ### Setup
 Place all of the files of this repository to folder called `experiments` in the root folder of PAYNT, i.e.,